Vaddum/vkbasalt-manager/README.md

 **VkBasalt not working in games:**
 1. Verify the game uses Vulkan API (not OpenGL/DirectX)
-2. Check environment variable: `ENABLE_VKBASALT=1`
-3. Use "Status" option in manager to verify installation
+2. Use "Status" option in manager to verify installation
-4. Ensure the toggle key is pressed to activate effects
+3. Ensure the toggle key is pressed to activate effects

 **Effects not visible:**
 1. Press the toggle key (default: Home) in-game